awsdocs/amazon-s3-developer-guide/doc_source/UsingBucket.md

 **Note**
 Objects belonging to a bucket that you create in a specific AWS Region never leave that Region, unless you explicitly transfer them to another Region\.
 For example, objects stored in the EU \(Ireland\) Region never leave it\.
-Public access is granted to buckets and objects through access control lists \(ACLs\), bucket policies, or both\.
-To help ensure that all your S3 buckets and objects have their public access blocked, turn on all four settings for *block public access*\.
-These settings apply account\-wide for all current and future buckets\.
-We recommend that you turn on block public access settings\.
-Before applying these settings, verify that your applications will work correctly without public access\.
-If you require some level of public access to your buckets or objects, you can customize the individual settings to suit your storage use cases\.
-For more information, see [Using Amazon S3 Block Public Access](access-control-block-public-access.md)\.

 **Topics**
 + [Creating a Bucket](#create-bucket-intro)